 GARBAGE_COLLECT_PERIODIC- The object will be deleted at some point after the final reference is released.

-When you create a asset, you have a 3 second grace period to grab a reference to it, after that time the asset will be destroyed and a warning will be logged.
+When you create a asset, you need to maintain a reference to it otherwise the asset will be destroyed.

 For example, say you load a mesh, like so: